 The Boston Planning & Development Agency's role is not to enforce or manage zoning code and requirements.
 Rather, the BPDA helps to shape zoning code.
 After public planning processes and dialogue, the BPDA may petition the Boston Zoning Commission (BZC) to adopt changes.
 The BPDA also reviews development projects which are so large or unique that they cannot be reasonably approved using the existing zoning code.
-When this occurs, the BPDA uses tools such as Article 80 Project Review, Institutional Master Plans, and Planned Development Areas to determine shape, density, and use guidelines.
+When this occurs, the BPDA uses tools such as Article 80 Project Review, Institutional Master Plans (IMPs), and Planned Development Areas (PDAs) to determine shape, density, and use guidelines.

 Zoning maps for the City of Boston may be obtained at the Boston Planning & Development Agency's Planning and Zoning Department during regular business hours.
 Boston Planning & Development Agency staff members are available during regular business hours to assist you with questions about the zoning process, the Zoning Code, and zoning maps.

 To look up common terms related to zoning, please see the BPDA's glossary.

 To find a site for a business, see the beta ZoningCheck viewer.